 - Black bin - used for non-recyclable rubbish, including food waste and black plastics

 - Green bin - for loose green waste such as grass cuttings, twigs and small branches, weeds, leaves, flowers and plants, and hedge clippings – collection of the green bin for garden waste is a chargeable subscription service from 4 April 2016

 - Household recycling and waste sites - for items that cannot be placed in the wheeled bins

-Please do not dispose of any type of battery, lighter or other items that could cause a fire in your wheeled bins as this can result in a fire being started inside the collection vehicles due to the hazardous contents of batteries.
+Please do not dispose of any type of battery, lighter or other items that could cause a fire in your wheeled bins.
+This can result in a fire being started inside the collection vehicles.

 All batteries must be safely disposed of at a recycling and household waste site or in a battery bank at a shop.

 If you believe that your bin has been missed and not been collected you can report a missed bin collection.

 Replacement for missing or damaged bin